 Sun is interested in improving its documentation and welcomes your comments and suggestions.
-You can submit your comments by going to:

-http://www.sun.com/hwdocs/feedback
+Submit comments about this document by clicking the Feedback[+] link at: http://docs.sun.com.

 Please include the title and part number of your document with your feedback: